hilioski/upcoming-birthday/readme.md

 ## Test case: Upcoming Birthdays

 We have few users inserted in our `users` table with the `name` and `birth_date` values.
-We need to list all of our users sorted by UPCOMING BIRTHDAYS.
+We need to list all of our users and their birthdays sorted by UPCOMING BIRTHDAYS.

-<b>For example:</b> If John birthday is on March 3th, Anna birthday is on April 10th and today is March 15th then list should looks like this:
+<b>For example:</b> If John's birthday is on March 3rd, 1990, Anna's birthday is on April 10th, 1990 and today is March 15th, 1990 then list should look like this:
-1. Anna -> April 10th
+1. Anna -> April 10th, 2017
-2. John -> March 3th
+2. John -> March 3th, 2018

 We have the following users in our database:
 1. John Doe	-> 1994-01-21